Faculty and Staff FAQ

 Paychecks and Timesheets

 I am required to self-isolate because of a COVID-19 exposure.
-How should I record leave?Some employees may be eligible to Work from Home, so leave would not be required.
-Please discuss your situation with your supervisor to see if the Coronavirus Work from Home (C-WFH) program is an option.
-However, in the event an employee feels unwell and is unable to work, they should record sick leave.
-If an employee in self-isolation is not eligible for the C-WFH program, they may use their sick, vacation, or unpaid leave for their regularly scheduled time.
+How should I record leave?In the event an employee feels unwell and is unable to work, they should record sick leave.
+If an employee is in self-isolation, they may use their sick, vacation, or unpaid leave for their regularly scheduled time.

 How do I submit my timesheet to my supervisor if I am working from home?Please email the completed timesheet to your supervisor as an attachment for his or her signature—feel free to send a photo of your timesheet if you don't have a scanner at home.
 In the event you were not able to work some hours or days due to the coronavirus emergency, please ensure to properly charge those hours to the appropriate leave type (e.g. accrued vacation, sick leave or unpaid leave).

 I can't come to work because I am a vulnerable individual or need to self-isolate.
 How can I get my paycheck?Please send an email to email@example.com requesting your paycheck to be mailed to your home.